Ken Barlow: Storylines

 Ken and Deirdre remain close, despite their other relationships.
-They reunite in 1999, following encouragement from Deidre's mother Blanche Hunt (Maggie Jones).
+They reunite in 1999, following encouragement from Deirdre's mother Blanche Hunt (Maggie Jones).
 They eventually remarry on 8 April 2005; although in January 2003 Ken discovers that Deirdre had sex with Dev Alahan (Jimmi Harkishin) during Christmas 2001, he forgives her and they remain together.
 Deirdre supports Ken in October 2002 when he loses his teaching post for assaulting a pupil, Aidan Critchley (Dean Ashton), who has been terrorising him.
 Marital problems arise in 2006 when, following Mike's death from Alzheimer's disease, Ken grows jealous of Deirdre's consequent grief; he leaves home and tries to rebuild a relationship with his estranged son Daniel.
 Daniel's mother Denise, now single, gets the wrong idea and attempts to rekindle a romance with Ken; Ken rebuffs her advances and returns to Deirdre.
 Ken does stray in 2009, after meeting Martha Fraser (Stephanie Beacham); he falls in love with her, and in May, plans to leave with her.
 He cannot go through with it, and jilts Martha, returning to Deirdre.
 Eventually, he admits to the infidelity.
 Although Deirdre is angry, she forgives him as he had forgiven her fling with Dev; however, Deirdre later cheats on Ken again, kissing Lewis Archer (Nigel Havers).
 Relations are once again strained between Ken and Deirdre.
 The couple acknowledge their mutual unhappiness with their marriage but remain together.

 In late August 2010, Norris Cole (Malcolm Hebden) discovers an unopened letter addressed to Ken, dating back to the 1960s.
 The letter is written by Ken's first girlfriend, Susan Cunningham (Patricia Shakesby), whom Ken had dated in 1960.
 Susan has a son named Lawrence (Linus Roache), who turns out to be Ken's child.
 Ken and Lawrence bond, which temporarily threatens Ken's relationship with his other son Peter.
 When Ken discovers that Lawrence is intolerant of the homosexuality of his own son, James (James Roache), Ken severs contact.
 Realising that he has been unappreciative and neglectful of Peter over the years, he makes an effort to bond, supporting him through his relationship and health problems that follow.

 In December 2010, Peter is caught up in the Joinery Bar gas leak explosion, which results in an unforgettable tram crash as the explosion severs the tramline above.
 Ken is fearful that his son is going to die, and this almost happens when Peter goes into cardiac arrest, after marrying Leanne Battersby (Jane Danson) on his hospital bed; However, Peter survives.
 Ken supports Peter and Leanne as Peter struggles to regain a sense of reality, the explosion having left him paralysed, potentially for life.
 Meanwhile, James comes to stay with the Barlows for a while, with no-one knowing that his role in a soup kitchen in town is actually part of a scam.
 When Ken discovers this, James packs his things and leaves; Ken tries to make him stay but James pushes him out of the way, knocking him unconscious.
 Ken is not seriously hurt, though.